 Once you are ready to come in for your appointment, your provider will clean the treatment area and inject a few points across the target area.
 These will feel like minor pin-pricks - some people barely notice!
 The treatment is non-invasive, quick and effective, and there is no downtime, so you can get back to your daily routine as soon as you’re done.

 You don’t need to suffer in silence (and sweat!) any more.
-There are effective treatments for hyperhidrosis, including botox.
-Botox injections are the easiest way to efficiently target and treat hyperhidrosis.
+There are effective treatments for hyperhidrosis.
+This treatment is the easiest way to efficiently target and treat hyperhidrosis.
 You’ll enjoy results that last, because you deserve it.

 The cure for hyperhidrosis is here.
 Click here to book your free consultation.